Get 10% off on customing your own #INVISIBLEBAG now at only 250pcs!

 #6 We know you’re actively giving back to the sports, and training the youth.
 How do you see your path in this?

-After 2018, I made a concerted effort to develop youth-focused trail running programs.
+Following this, I made a concerted effort to develop youth-focused programs.
 Our core YOUTH TEAM has 40 members and has been operating for 7 years, reaching around 500 young people annually.
-Some joined when they were 14 or 15 years old, and now even graduated from university, coming back to help as coaches.
+Seeing members who started at 14 or 15 now return as coaches has truly realized my vision: passing on the legacy of this excellent sport to the next generation, ensuring its ongoing positive impact.

 #7 How do you see the new generation or the community towards environmental protection?